 - Elementary school students: 600 yen for a return journey and 450 yen for a one-way journey

-Important: The lift is not in service on Wednesdays and the 2nd and the 4th Tuesday of each month.
+Important: The lift is not in service on Wednesdays and on the 2nd and 4th Tuesdays of each month.

 From Chōkai Funkakō Station (鳥海噴火口駅) at Kyū Aime to the summit of Mt.
 Iwaki, it is only a 30-minute climb.
 If you visit the 9th Station in June or July, you will have more fun around the station because a variety of primroses unique to Mt.
 Iwaki will be in full bloom!

 This part of the track is more like “mountain climbing” than “hiking”.
-Please make sure you are well-prepared before you depart the 9th Station and climb carefully.
+Please make sure you are well-prepared before departing the 9th Station, and climb carefully.
 It is best to have enough rest here.

 Tip: Hiking shoes and thick cotton gloves are highly recommended to complete this part of the track.
 Don’t be that girl who challenged herself by wearing a skirt and heels.
 The thick cotton gloves protect your beautiful hands from injury when you need to push your body up!